Manicaland cricket team

 The Manicaland cricket team was a first-class cricket team representing the Manicaland province in Zimbabwe.
 They competed in the Logan Cup from 1999 until the format was revamped after the 2004–05 season.
 The club played their home matches at the Mutare Sports Club.

+In 1975 Manicaland beat the International Wanderers team, made up of many then current and former Test match players, in a 50-over match by 5 wickets during their tour of Rhodesia.